gitdode/avrrfm/README.md

 ## Fun Stuff

-Looking at the payload in the transmitted signal in URH (with an RTL-SDR Blog V4):
+Looking at the payload in the FSK modulated signal from the transmitter in URH (with an RTL-SDR Blog V4):

 ![urh](https://github.com/user-attachments/assets/4c0b159a-5ae9-444c-99f1-6edc385ba4b1)